waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

-    `system:           (dict) maps oids of projects to their currently` `                         selected system (Product or Project) -- may be` `                         selected by clicking on an item in the system` `                         tree or drilling down into (double-clicking on)` `                         a block in the diagram`
+    `system:           (dict) maps oids of projects to their currently` `                         selected system (Product or Project) -- may be` `                         set by clicking on an item in the system` `                         tree or drilling down into (double-clicking on)` `                         a block in the diagram`